yuval-alaluf/Attend-and-Excite/README.md

 The metrics will be saved to a `json` file under the path specified by `--metrics_save_path`.

+### Evaluation Prompts
+The prompts used in our quantitative evaluations can be found [here](https://github.com/AttendAndExcite/Attend-and-Excite/files/11336216/a.e_prompts.txt).

 ## Acknowledgements
 This code is builds on the code from the [diffusers](https://github.com/huggingface/diffusers) library as well as the [Prompt-to-Prompt](https://github.com/google/prompt-to-prompt/) codebase.